ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220523 General-Duty Valves for Plumbing Piping.md

       1. Polytetrafluoroethylene plastic.
    1. TFE:
       1. Tetrafluoroethylene plastic.
+1. SUBMITTALS
-1. SUBMITTALS*   1.
-Follow procedures specified in Division 1 sections of the Specifications.
+	1. Follow procedures specified in Division 1 sections of the Specifications.
    1. Product Data:
       1. For each type of valve indicated.
 Include body, seating, and trim materials; valve design; pressure and temperature classifications; end connections; arrangement; dimensions; and required clearances.
 Include list indicating valve and its application.
 Include rated capacities; shipping, installed, and operating weights; furnished specialties; and accessories.
 1. QUALITY ASSURANCE